http://www.ktpc.or.jp/kp/101600/main_e.html

 held from March 20th to 22nd this year, Mr. Ryushin Omasa, the

-which extracts alternative energy called Ohmasa gas from water.
+technology which extracts alternative energy called Ohmasa gas

-This alternative energy can be substituted for petroleum energy.
+from water.
+This alternative energy can be substituted for

-generated a unified oxy-hydrogen in a safe format, and this
+the hydrogen generated a unified oxy-hydrogen in a safe format,

-oxy-hydrogen solution can create fire to weld with and energy to
+and this oxy-hydrogen solution can create fire to weld with and

-run a motor.
-They already succeeded in running a motorbike with
+energy to run a motor.
+They already succeeded in running a

 With love and gratitude,